chocoteam/PerformanceAction/README.md

                              Path to directory to check for changes -o OUTPUT_PATH, --output OUTPUT_PATH
-                             Path of folder to output the generated page --code-repo REPOSITORY_URL
+                             Path of folder to output the generated page --limit SIMILAR_PERCENT_LIMIT
-                             URL of the tested code repository (for commit hyperlinks) --limit SIMILAR_PERCENT_LIMIT
                              Maximum percentage signifying similarity.
 It must be positive, as it will be checked for both lower and higher values.
 If not set, it will default to 1%